rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 The references to **non-existent columns and functions** may sound strange, but there is a high chance that schema changes have accumulated over the lifetime of the system.
 MS SQL allows objects to be dropped without checking their dependents, unless [WITH SCHEMA BINDING](https://www.mssqltips.com/sqlservertip/4673/benefits-of-schemabinding-in-sql-server/) option was specified.

 Identifying objects with broken references is actually good news.
-If we know that a certain object has been broken in production for a long time and no one complained it is probably no longer used and can be marked for deletion.
+If we know that a certain object has been broken in production for a long time and no one complained, it is probably no longer used and can be marked for deletion.

 #### Q3: What code can be refactored automatically?

 That question is difficult to answer by looking at the list of issues alone.
 Some familiarity with the source code is required.

-The difficulty of estimating refactoring is that 500 identical code changes can be fixed within minutes with global search-and-replace while a small number of unique issues may take days of work.
-Removing the repeating errors identified in the previous step from the list will leave only less common problems for further investigation.
+The difficulty of estimating refactoring is that 500 identical code changes can usually be fixed within minutes with global search-and-replace while a small number of unique issues may take days of work.
+Removing the repeating errors identified in the previous step from the report will leave only less common problems for further investigation.

 ### Estimation multiplier